Pepdexpepdex

 Octreotide (Sandostatin)

-Synthetic somatostatin analog.
-FDA-approved 1988 for acromegaly, carcinoid syndrome, and VIPomas.
-Suppresses GH and IGF-1 — the mechanistic opposite of Tesamorelin.
+A drug that shuts down the body's overproduction of growth hormone, used for conditions like acromegaly.
+A synthetic somatostatin analog, FDA-approved in 1988 for acromegaly, carcinoid syndrome, and VIPomas; it suppresses GH and IGF-1, the mechanistic opposite of Tesamorelin.

 GH-axis